Network reliability

 MAIFI (On average, the number of times a customer will experience loss of power for <=3 minutes due to unplanned interruptions)0.964.2

-Any credits you are entitled to as part of our service guarantees will be credited to your electricity account via your energy retailer.
+You may be entitled to a GSL payment if we do not meet service standards for supply restoration or reliability.
 While we make every effort to meet our service guarantees, there may be circumstances where payments are made to our customers.

 GSLsPayment